Support Ke Kai

 Mel Latham offered her yard for socially-distanced hula classes.

-Ohalo Genetics joined us for a private, team-building rec paddle to learn about paddling and Monterey Bay.
+Ohalo Genetics and Trinity Christian High School joined us for private, team-building rec paddles to learn about paddling and Monterey Bay.

 Restoring our Canoes